ssenmosip/mosip-temp-documentation/MOSIP-PRD.md

 •	UIN generator algorithm provided by the platform can be replaced by a country with their own implementation
 •	The default demographic deduplication algorithm provided by MOSIP can be changed to a different one without impacting the process flow

+**Multi-modal Automated Biometric Identification System (ABIS) Interface**

+Providing unique identity for an individual is one of key features of MOSIP platform.
+To do this MOSIP
+•	Uses multi modal biometric information of an individual
+•	Leverages Automated Biometric Identification System (ABIS) to de-duplicate Individual's biometric data
+•	Designed for integrating with multiple ABIS providers to leverage expertise of different ABIS providers
+•	Not use ABIS for authentication (deduplication only) Fig 5: ABIS interface configuration in MOSIP

+**Biometric Standards for inter-operability**

+Multi modal biometrics (Fingerprint, Iris, Face) is the key component in MOSIP to identify and provide a unique identity to an Individual.
+Hence MOSIP follows certain data standards during biometric data acquisition and verification

+**6. SECURITY**

+Multiple aspects of security like confidentiality, privacy, integrity of data are key in ensuring an Individual's identity is not compromised.
+Below are the security design principles MOSIP follows
+•	Direct access to data stored in database is discouraged.
+Data can only be accessed via API's
+•	An Individual's Identity data at is always encrypted to ensure confidentiality of data
+•	Access controls is implemented on all API's to ensure data privacy  and who can see what

+**Database encryption**

+As a principle, MOSIP does not use any mechanism in-built in a database for encryption.
+All sensitive data to be stored in a DB is encrypted/decrypted outside the DB.

+•	All the data is encrypted using a symmetric key algorithm.
+MOSIP supports AES 256 algorithm by default.
+However, the specific algorithm to be used is configurable

+•	Each record gets encrypted using its own symmetric key and same key will not be used to encrypt multiple records

+•	The symmetric key itself is encrypted using a master public key.
+The corresponding private must be managed in a HSM
+•	HSM stores an asymmetric key pair for each application/service and can be rotated periodically as per configuration

+•	The encrypted symmetric key is appended to the data itself and not stored separately